 Charles Napier

-All informations about every movie and show with the involvement of Charles Napier.
+All information about every movie and show with the involvement of Charles Napier.

 The Blues Brothers (1980)

-A movie starring Dan Aykroyd, John Belushi and James Brown
+A crime movie starring Dan Aykroyd, John Belushi and James Brown

 Jake Blues is just out of jail, and teams up with his brother, Elwood on a 'mission from God' to raise funds for the orphanage in which they grew up.
 The only thing they can do is do what they do best: play music.
 So they get their old band together, and set out on their way—while getting in a bit of trouble here and there.